 All of a sudden he remembered that he will have an assignment to take on board, an assignment he was not comfortable at all doing.

 A short moment of panic settled in similar to the one at the Theater, but he realized that he cannot show it to Linda.
 Once she wakes up, he will have to break the news to her somehow.
 He took a deep breath and the need for another glass of wine made him take a trip to the wine rack.
 Couldn’t find one more bottle like the one he had with Linda, so he went for something similar: red table wine from the famous year of 1999, a year which produced so many excellent reds.

 Opening a bottle of wine like this, bared a whole set of precise moves.
 It was a habit he developed during the time he learned about wine, about the art of tasting and enjoying the Gods’ liquor.

 The long lasting aroma kept enticing his tasting buds, making him understand that he indeed hit the jack pot with this wine.
-He tried to remember where he bought it from, but he had no luck remembering.
-Just couldn’t pin point the place he purchased this awesome liquor from and the more he tried to remember, the more the futile the efforts seemed.
+He tried to remember where he bought it from, but he just couldn’t pin point the place he purchased this awesome liquor; the more he tried, the more futile the efforts seemed.

 Next sip was a little deeper and followed the same routine: see, swirl, smell, sip and savor.
-The same aromas enticed his tasting buds and made John make the final call: “outstanding”.
+The same aromas enticed his taste buds and made John make the final call: “outstanding”.